anomaly/prestans-docs/source/utils.rst

     ], application_name="prestans-demo", debug=False)

-.. note:: If you are planning to make blueprints available on your live service, we seriously recommend using a caching mechanism.
+.. warning:: If you are planning to make blueprints available on your live service, we seriously recommend using a caching mechanism.
 Blueprints introspect every handler, parameter set, model to produce it's output and could prove to be computationally expensive.

 Each auto generated blueprint: